violetwee/zkAsk/README.md

 Audience/Participant:

-- list AMA sessions that are paused/active (ie. can join)
+- list AMA sessions that are paused/active (ie. ready for audiences to join)
 - join a public session or enter access code to join a secured AMA session
 - post a question to an AMA session
-- vote on others' questions
+- vote on other audience's questions

 # Contract Addresses (Harmony Testnet)

-Verifier contract has been deployed to: 0x8c1739023F7D01Db11b361CEa0569aCe379a321b AMA contract has been deployed to: 0x2e81a9D008400A4EF001Bb76AC636ddBB3eBcaf8
+- Verifier contract: 0x8c1739023F7D01Db11b361CEa0569aCe379a321b
+- AMA contract: 0x2e81a9D008400A4EF001Bb76AC636ddBB3eBcaf8

 # Testing

-Run `yarn test`
+`yarn test`

 # Test with Frontend UI

-Run `yarn install` to install all dependencies
+- `yarn install` to install all dependencies
-Run `yarn dev` to start a local node.
+- `yarn dev` to start a local node.
 Import a few of the test accounts into Metamask for testing purposes.
-Run `yarn deploy --network localhost` to deploy the smart contracts to the local node.
+- `yarn deploy --network localhost` to deploy the smart contracts to the local node.

 Copy the AMA contract address to lib/config.json